picturesofultra/picturesofultra.github.io/content/pages/suggestions.rst

 - Films that strive for originality, either in subject or form

-- Old race reports, or TV short features, films that because of when they were made tell us something about days past
+- Old race reports or TV short features that because of when they were made tell us something about days past

 - Anything ultra-running related that seems to still be worth watching a few years/decades for now